wyattgf/crypto-algo-trader/journal.md

 Performance in the beginning of time range is likely slightly skewed due to high prevalence of missing data, but effects are most likely diminished as time passes.
 The results of this strategy are most likely minimal due to the nature of the strategy itself.
 As stated in the name, the calculation was a *simple* moving average, and it is a *simple* strategy.
 The SMA merely serves as a *prediction* of the future behavior of the asset price; it is very likely for the exact conditions for trading to be met, yet the asset price then changes counterintuitively to the predicted behavior.

-The performance of the strategy could most likely be improved by utilizing an exponential moving average, that heavily-weighted more recent values in comparison to older ones.
+The performance of the strategy could most likely be improved by utilizing an exponential moving average, that heavily-weighted more recent values in comparison to older ones .

 4. Bollinger Bands: these bands are upper and lower thresholds calculated from some multiple of the standard deviation of the previous X amount of data points off the SMA.
 It is typically observed that asset price oscillates between these two bands as time progresses.